psu13/mutable-hakyll/posts/sept-shorts.md

-Aside from some light use of the classic and now mostly forgotten [iPod Shuffle](https://mutable-states.com/the-axiom-of-choice.html) I have mostly avoided the smaller auxilliary computing devices that Apple makes.
+Aside from some light use of the classic and now mostly forgotten [iPod Shuffle](https://mutable-states.com/the-axiom-of-choice.html) I have mostly avoided the smaller auxiliary computing devices that Apple makes.
 I carry their small pocket camera and Internet communication device around, because if you have to carry one you might as well carry that one.
 But otherwise I had never seen a reason to use their ear mounted or wrist mounted machines because they did not do anything that I was interested in doing.